Vanity of Duluoz

 Vanity of Duluoz: An Adventurous Education, 1935–46 is a 1968 semi-autobiographical novel by Jack Kerouac.
 The book describes the adventures of Kerouac's alter ego, Jack Duluoz, covering the period of his life between 1935 and 1946.
 The book includes reminiscences of the author's high school experiences in Lowell, Massachusetts, his education at Columbia University, and his subsequent naval service during World War II.
 It culminates with the beginnings of the beat movement.
 It was Kerouac's last work published during his life.
 The tone of the book has been noted for its stark contrast to On the Road.

 Background

-When Kerouac wrote Vanity of Duluoz in 1967 he had already been disenchanted and suffered alcoholism for several years, and his literary output had decreased.
-Typical of his memoir-style writing (but using a more structured grammar style he'd abandoned after his first novel The Town and the City), the book delves into his past in Lowell and New York, and narrates his various travels and other living situations.
-It revolves around the time of the pre-WWII and war years and his time in college and the merchant marines, and concludes with his life in the early renaissance of the Beat Generation.
-However, due to Kerouac's rambling style the book is frequently laced with comments on his contemporary world, his mid-life musings, and jabberwocky-like wordplay, and through certain portions of the book, he addresses the narration to "wifey".
+When Kerouac wrote Vanity of Duluoz in 1967, he had already been disenchanted and suffered alcoholism for several years, and his literary output had decreased.
+Typical of his memoir-style writing (but using a more structured grammar style he had abandoned after his first novel, The Town and the City), the book delves into his past in Lowell and New York, and narrates his various travels and other living situations.
+It revolves around the time of the pre-WWII and war years, and his time in college and the merchant marines, and concludes with his life in the early renaissance of the Beat Generation.
+However, due to Kerouac's rambling style, the book is frequently laced with comments on his contemporary world, his mid-life musings, and jabberwocky-like wordplay.
+Through certain portions of the book, he addresses the narration to "wifey".